 The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

-You’ll spend 4 nights each in Uluwatu, Ubud, Nusa Lembongan, and the Gili Islands, with 2 nights in East Lombok and 4 nights in Kuta Lombok.
-Every destination on this route has been tested by our own crew — traveling with a baby and a toddler — and offers something for the whole family.
+You’ll visit Uluwatu, Ubud, Nusa Lembongan, the Gili Islands, East Lombok and Kuta Lombok.
+Each stop was chosen for its relaxed atmosphere, availability of family-friendly accommodation and activities that work well for babies, toddlers and older kids alike.
+Every part of this itinerary has been tested by our own crew while traveling with a baby and a toddler.

 Quick Summary: 3-Week Bali and Lombok Family Itinerary